JoaoLopesF/Esp-Idf-Improved-Logging/README.md

          the function that contains the log call Usefull to optimize and balance Esp32 multi-core

-This is done with pre-compiler macros
+This is done with precompiler macros

 ## Example of use